zetaraku/axios/README.md

   xsrfHeaderName: 'X-XSRF-TOKEN', // default

   // `onUploadProgress` allows handling of progress events for uploads
-  // browser & node.js
+  // browser & Node.js
   onUploadProgress: function ({loaded, total, progress, bytes, estimated, rate, upload = true}) {
     // Do whatever you want with the Axios progress event },

   // `onDownloadProgress` allows handling of progress events for downloads
-  // browser & node.js
+  // browser & Node.js
   onDownloadProgress: function ({loaded, total, progress, bytes, estimated, rate, download = true}) {
     // Do whatever you want with the Axios progress event },

-  // `maxContentLength` defines the max size of the http response content in bytes allowed in node.js
+  // `maxContentLength` defines the max size of the http response content in bytes allowed in Node.js
   maxContentLength: 2000,

   // `maxBodyLength` (Node only option) defines the max size of the http request content in bytes allowed
   maxBodyLength: 2000,

-  // `validateStatus` defines whether to resolve or reject the promise for a given
+  // `validateStatus` defines whether to resolve or reject the Promise for a given
   // HTTP response status code.
 If `validateStatus` returns `true` (or is set to `null`
-  // or `undefined`), the promise will be resolved; otherwise, the promise will be
+  // or `undefined`), the Promise will be resolved; otherwise, the Promise will be
   // rejected.
   validateStatus: function (status) {
     return status >= 200 && status < 300; // default
   },

-  // `maxRedirects` defines the maximum number of redirects to follow in node.js.
+  // `maxRedirects` defines the maximum number of redirects to follow in Node.js.
   // If set to 0, no redirects will be followed.
   maxRedirects: 21, // default